Check out 2018 guide to 3D printed drones with resources, materials, and ideas. In fact, all you need to start 3D printing your own drone parts.

 If you want more information on filaments, please continue here.

-License: The text of "3D Print Drones: Resources, Materials and Ideas" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2018 3D Printed Drone Guide – All You Need to Know" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.